jamf/Replicator/README.md

 * Fix app crashes during XML export.

 **v5.0.0**<br>
-* Introduce smart selective migrations for policies.
-When migrating a policy dependent items (scripts, packages, printers, computer groups, ...) will also be migrated/updated, if desired.
-Only 'top-level' dependencies are checked.  i.e. if the scope of a policy is being migrated and contains nested computer groups or groups assigned to a site that doesn't exist on the destination server the policy migration will likely fail.
-Adding smart migrations is planned for other items.
+* Introduce smart selective replications for policies.
+When replicating a policy dependent items (scripts, packages, printers, computer groups, ...) will also be replicated/updated, if desired.
+Only 'top-level' dependencies are checked.  i.e. if the scope of a policy is being replicated and contains nested computer groups or groups assigned to a site that doesn't exist on the destination server the policy replication will likely fail.
+Adding smart replications is planned for other items.
-* Resolve problem of migrating LDAP Jamf User Groups to Jamf Pro v10.17+ (issue #42).
+* Resolve problem of replicating LDAP Jamf User Groups to Jamf Pro v10.17+ (issue #42).

 **v4.1.3**<br>
-* Resolved app crash when doing a selective migration on groups.
+* Resolved app crash when doing a selective replication on groups.

 **v4.1.2**<br>
-* Added site None to list of available sites to migrate to.
+* Added site None to list of available sites to replicate to.
 * Increased concurrent threads for post/put/delete from 1 to 3.
-* Speedier listing of objects when using selective migration.
+* Speedier listing of objects when using selective replication.

 **v4.1.0**<br>
-* Added the ability to migrate disk encryption configurations.
-Since passwords cannot be migrated Institutional configurations containing the private key will not migrate.
+* Added the ability to replicate disk encryption configurations.
+Since passwords cannot be replicated Institutional configurations containing the private key will not replicate.

 **v4.0.0**<br>
-* Added the ability to migrate objects (groups, policies, and configuration profiles) to a particular site, either on the source server or another server.
+* Added the ability to replicate objects (groups, policies, and configuration profiles) to a particular site, either on the source server or another server.
 * Re-added button to bring up preferences.

 **v3.3.5**<br>